Optimal subgroup selection: Introduction

-One of the interesting messages of our work from an applied perspective is that, when carefully formulated, it is possible to make formally-justified, post-hoc observations concerning subgroup analyses from clinical studies.
-When attempted without due care, such observations have been rightly criticised in the medical literature: for example: \begin{quotation} Analyses must be predefined, carefully justified, and limited to a few clinically important questions, and post-hoc observations should be treated with scepticism irrespective of their statistical significance. \citep{rothwell2005subgroup} \end{quotation} \begin{quotation} The statisticians are right in denouncing subgroups that are formed post hoc from exercises in pure data dredging. \citep{feinstein1998problem} \end{quotation} A standard approach to handle subgroup analysis is via statistical tests of interaction \citep{brookes2001subgroup,brookes2004subgroup,kehl2006responder}. \cite{zhang2017subgroup} propose a procedure to select a subgroup defined by a halfspace that seeks to maximise the expected difference in treatment effect in the context of an adaptive signature design trial.
+\begin{quotation} Analyses must be predefined, carefully justified, and limited to a few clinically important questions, and post-hoc observations should be treated with scepticism irrespective of their statistical significance. \citep{rothwell2005subgroup} \end{quotation} \begin{quotation} The statisticians are right in denouncing subgroups that are formed post hoc from exercises in pure data dredging. \citep{feinstein1998problem} \end{quotation} A standard approach to handle subgroup analysis is via statistical tests of interaction \citep{brookes2001subgroup,brookes2004subgroup,kehl2006responder}. \cite{zhang2017subgroup} propose a procedure to select a subgroup defined by a halfspace that seeks to maximise the expected difference in treatment effect in the context of an adaptive signature design trial.
 Several other methods have been proposed for studying subgroups defined through heterogeneous treatment effects.
 For instance, \citet{foster2011subgroup} propose an approach to identify subgroups having enhanced treatment effect via the construction of `virtual twins', while \citet{ballarini2018subgroup} consider maximum likelihood and Lasso-type approaches for estimating a difference in treatment effect in a parametric linear model setting. \citet{su2009subgroup}, \citet{dusseldorp2010combining}, \citet{lipkovich2011subgroup} and \citet{seibold2016model} propose tree-based procedures to explore the heterogeneity structure of a treatment effect across subgroups that are defined after seeing the data; \citet{huber2019comparison} provide a simulation comparison of the relative performance of these methods, as well as the algorithm for adaptive refinement by directed peeling proposed by \citet{patel2016identifying}. \cite{crump2008nonparametric} and \cite{watson2020machine} introduce tests of the global null hypothesis of no treatment effect heterogeneity (no subgroups).